 Ted Ross is an industry veteran of twenty-nine years in the network and security industries.

-Ted started his career in the U.S. Air Force.
-Afterward he was the Director of Network Engineering at West Corp, Strategy Architect at Walmart, Executive Technology Director at TippingPoint, VP of the Office of Advanced Technology at HP.
+His career began in the U.S. Air Force, after which he became Director of Network Engineering at West Corp, Strategy Architect at Walmart, Executive Technology Director at TippingPoint, and VP of the Office of Advanced Technology at HP.

-At HP, he created a new team and built HP’s threat intelligence practice from the ground up as Director, Threat Intelligence, HP Security Research.
-This team created reports on nation-state threat groups that, at the time of publication, were considered to be the most comprehensive reports on select adversarial nation’s cyber capabilities.
+At HP, he created a new team and built the threat intelligence practice from the ground up as Director, Threat Intelligence, HP Security Research.
+This team created reports on nation-state threat groups that, at the time of publication, were considered to be the most comprehensive reports on select adversarial nations’ cyber capabilities.

 After HP, Ted led Exodus Intelligence as CEO.
-In 2016, Ted launched SpyCloud, Inc as CEO and Co-Founder.
+In 2016, Ted launched SpyCloud as CEO and Co-Founder.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.